World Boxing Council: Franchise Championship

 In 2019, the WBC Franchise Championship was introduced as an honorary title awarded to dominant champions that have represented the WBC and is a special designation and status which the WBC may honor to a current WBC World Champion, who is also an elite boxer, and who remains a top performer in the sport.
 Boxers who has been given the honorary title, must vacate their WBC world title in that division as the honorary title is transferable.
 Boxers who have been named WBC Franchise Champion include: Canelo Alvarez (middleweight; 2019–2020), Vasiliy Lomachenko (lightweight; 2019–2020), Teófimo López (lightweight; 2020–2021), Juan Francisco Estrada (super flyweight; since 2021), and George Kambosos Jr. (lightweight; 2021–2022).

 Eternal Championship

 The WBC Eternal Championship is an honorary title awarded to retired boxers that have never lost the WBC world title in the ring while having a solid number of successful title defenses.
 Jiselle Salandy was awarded the Eternal title as she defended the WBC female super welterweight title five times before her death on 4 January 2009.
 On 12 December 2016, Vitali Klitschko was recognized as "Eternal Champion", as he had 10 successful WBC heavyweight title defenses during his career before his retirement in 2013 and was never knocked down throughout his career either.
 Former WBC light flyweight and flyweight champion Ibeth Zamora Silva was also named Eternal Champion.

 Commemorative World Championship Belts

 The WBC also awards commemorative world championship belts to certain individuals or groups as trophies for winning historic fights or exhibition matches.
-The following are the recipients of the commemorative belts: